 What is a booth rental stylist job?

-A salon that offers rental booth is one where stylists rent a booth or chair in an existing salon.
-It is also like co-sharing where several stylists share the rent, and each has their work station.
+A salon that offers rental booths is one where stylists rent a booth or chair in an existing salon.
+It is also like co-sharing, where several stylists share the rent and each has their own workstation.
 One of the pros of working in a salon booth is that you set your working hours and rates.

 What is a commission-based stylist job?

 A commission-based stylist job is a career path in which a person is employed in a salon.
-The stylist is scheduled to work and receive a set salary or a commission-based remuneration.
+The stylist is scheduled to work and receives a set salary or commission-based remuneration.

-The benefit of this salon set up is that you have stylists helping you grow your business.
+The benefit of this salon setup is that you have stylists helping you grow your business.
 You may not need to sell products to increase your income.
-You can offer advanced training to stylists, which enhances service delivery and higher price charges.
+You can offer advanced training to stylists, which enhances service delivery and increases price charges.

 If you are looking for full independence and being your own boss, a commission-based salon is not the best model for you.

 Figure out whether a commission-based salon or booth rental is the right choice for your career path.
-Many stylists find commission-based salons as the best choice for career-building, but you can make a different choice.
+Many stylists find commission-based salons to be the best choice for career-building, but you can make a different choice.

 Working on commission

 In a commission-based cosmetology job, the employer provides a work schedule.
 You are remunerated through a wage and commission or a straight commission.
-A commission employee keeps a percentage for services offered.
-A salon may offer a 50 percent commission for revenue generated and a 10-15 percent for products sold.
+A commission employee keeps a percentage of the services offered.
+A salon may offer a 50 percent commission for revenue generated and a 10-15 percent commission for products sold.

 The pros